PhillRob/lag-package/README.md

 csl: apa-5th.csl
 ---

 This package fits glms over species time series to detect time lag in species population growth.
-The code is based on @Hyndman2015-rt and the code published on [www.robjhyndman.com](https://robjhyndman.com/Rfiles/lagphase.R).
+The code is based on @Hyndman2015-rt and has been published on [www.robjhyndman.com](https://robjhyndman.com/Rfiles/lagphase.R).

 ## Installation
-You can install the lag detection package from github with:
+You can install the lag phase detection package from github with:

 ``` r
 # install.packages("devtools")